 - Cleaning properly—don’t allow a wet floor or a spill to sit without cleaning the area.

 If your mother died due to someone else’s negligence, you may have a wrongful death claim.
-To discuss your mother’s brain injury case further, please call the Law Offices of Shane Smith at 770-HURT-999 to find out about your rights in a free case consultation with an experienced Georgia brain injury lawyer today.
+To discuss your mother’s brain injury case further, please call Shane Smith Law at 770-HURT-999 to find out about your rights in a free case consultation with an experienced Georgia brain injury lawyer today.